sagemath/sagewiki_to_gh-2022-10-10/days16.md

 ## page was renamed from days15
 = Sage Days 16: Barcelona, Spain =

-Sage Days 16 will take place June 22-27, 2009, the week after MEGA 2009.
+Sage Days 16 will take place June 22-27, 2009, the week after [[http://www.imub.ub.es/mega09/|MEGA 2009]].
 The event will be organised by the CRM (http://www.crm.cat) and the OSRM of the UPC (http://www-fme.upc.edu/osrm/), and will take place at the FME, in the campus of the UPC, in Barcelona.

 == Program committee ==